 Buster Keaton Hollywood Tour

-Tour silent-era Hollywood with this PDF guide prepared in connection with my April 28, 2013, 3:00 p.m. presentation of Hollywood’s Silent Echoes for the TCM Classic Film Festival at Club TCM at the Hollywood Roosevelt Hotel, 7000 Hollywood Boulevard.
+Tour silent-era Hollywood with this PDF guide prepared in connection with my August 30, 2013, 10:30 a.m. presentation of Hollywood’s Silent Echoes for the Cinecon 49 Classic Film Festival at the Egyptian Theater, 6712 Hollywood Boulevard.

 The tour is annotated with corresponding page numbers (SV) from my Harold Lloyd film location book Silent Visions: Discovering Early Hollywood and New York through the Films of Harold Lloyd, from Santa Monica Press.
 Annotations for Charlie Chaplin (ST) and Buster Keaton (SE) refer to page numbers from my Chaplin and Keaton film location books Silent Traces and Silent Echoes.
 Locations that are not annotated represent new discoveries not appearing in the books.